GreenFlag31/modal-library/README.md

 # Description

 ngx-modal-ease is a versatile Angular library providing a feature-rich, simple, and performant modal component.
-This library supports data communication between components, custom animations, and a range of customisable options.
+This library supports data communication between components, opening of multiple modals, custom animations, and a range of customisable options.

 Support Angular version starts at v17.

 # Demo

-Live demonstration of the ngx-modal-ease library [here](https://greenflag31.github.io/carousel-library/ngx-carousel-ease).
+Live demonstration of the ngx-modal-ease library [here](https://greenflag31.github.io/modal-library/ngx-modal-ease).

 # Installation